 My Personal Zoom Link: https://duke.zoom.us/my/nickeubank

-I am an Assistant Research Professor in the Duke Department of Political Science and Social Science Research Institute (SSRI) where I study a range of topics related to political accountability, including gerrymandering, social networks, election administration, and race and incarceration.
+I am an Assistant Research Professor in the Duke Department of Political Science and Social Science Research Institute (SSRI), where I study a range of topics related to political accountability, including gerrymandering, social networks, election administration, and race and incarceration.
+My peer-reviewed work can be found in a range of journals including APSRPolitical AnalysisQJPSPSRM, and the Election Law Journal

 I am also a faculty member and Admissions Chair for the Duke Masters in Interdisciplinary Data Science (MIDS), and an Associate Director of the Rhodes Information Initiative at Duke.